-It has been eleven years since I healed from Crohn’s Disease.
+It has been fifteen years since I healed from Crohn’s Disease.
 I clearly remember coming out of my colonoscopy in August of 2006 wondering what my life would be like.
 What would happen if I had Crohn’s Disease?
 Would I have this disease for life?
 And was it true what my doctor had said: that there was no known cure and that nothing I could do would help me to heal?

 For those of you unfamiliar with this disease, it’s an autoimmune inflammatory bowel disease that can affect any part of the digestive tract from gums to bums.
 In 2006, when I was diagnosed, I was told there was nothing I could do but wait and see what direction the disease took.
 Sadly, a decade later and after millions of dollars raised and thousands of hours spent on “research”, nothing has changed.

-Embarrassingly, the Crohn’s and Colitis Foundation of Canada has a girl in a hospital robe pouring syrup on a stack of pancakes on the cover of their dietary guidelines.
+Embarrassingly, the Crohn’s and Colitis Foundation of Canada once has a girl in a hospital robe pouring syrup on a stack of pancakes on the cover of their dietary guidelines.
 They state, “Since we do not know what causes Crohn’s and colitis, there is no known cure – yet.
 We do know that your diet did not cause inflammatory bowel disease, nor will a ‘miracle diet’ cure it.”